Evolution of networks with multiple junctions: Short time existence III -- Non--regular networks

+We underline here that whatever procedure one decides to apply to have a curvature flow of a general network such that the networks of the flow are regular for every (small) positive time, uniqueness can be impossible, as is shown in the following figure:

+indeed, by the symmetry of the initial network with respect to rotations of $90$ degrees, the rotation of any admissible evolution must still be a solution.

-\item A simple uniqueness statement (which can hold, by what we said, only for a ``generic'' initial network) for the curvature flow obtained by Theorem~\ref{evolnonreg} is missing at the moment, in general.
+\begin{rem} \ \begin{itemize} \item In general, given the set $P$ composed of a finite union of $n$ halflines for the origin, with $n>3$, there are {\em many} regular expander asymptotic to $P$, even restricting ourselves to the class of the tree--like ones (see Figure~\ref{nonuniqexp}, for instance).
+One would like to have, at least for the ``generic'' family of halflines $P$, a sort of ``selection principle'' to choose the ``best'' regular expander $\epsi$ at a multi--point with more than $3$ concurring curves, in both procedures. \item A simple uniqueness statement (which can hold, by what we said, only for a ``generic'' initial network) for the curvature flow obtained by Theorem~\ref{evolnonreg} or by Theorem~\ref{evononreg2} is missing at the moment. \end{itemize} \end{rem}